slowpoke111/Future-Wordle/README.md

 # Future Wordle Viewer
 This allows you to view future (and past) Wordles.
-Written in Python and js.
+Written in Python and JS.

 Todo:
 - [x] Add GUI